Magellanic Stream: Models

 Models describing the formation of the Magellanic Stream had been produced since 1980.
 Following computing power, the initial models were very simple, non-self-gravitating, and with few particles.
 Most models predicted a feature leading the Magellanic Clouds.
 These early models were 'tidal' models.
 Just like tides on Earth are induced by the gravity of the 'leading' Moon, the models predicted two directions opposite each other, in which particles are preferentially pulled.
 However, the predicted features were not observed.
 This led to a few models that did not require a leading element but which had problems of their own.
 In 1998 a study analysing the full sky survey made by the HIPASS team at Parkes Observatory generated important new observational data.
-Putman et al. discovered that a mass of high-velocity clouds leading the Magellanic Clouds was actually fully connected to the Magellanic Clouds.
+Putman et al. discovered that a mass of high-velocity clouds leading the Magellanic Clouds was actually fully connected to the Magellanic Clouds in both position and velocity.
 So, the leading arm feature had its existence finally established.
 Furthermore, Lu et al. (1998) and Gibson et al. (2000) established the chemical similarity between the streams and Magellanic Clouds.

 Newer, increasingly sophisticated models all tested the Leading Arm Feature hypothesis.
 These models make heavy use of gravity effects through tidal fields.
 Some models also rely on ram pressure stripping as a shaping mechanism.
 Most recent models increasingly include drag from the halo of the Milky Way as well as gas dynamics, star formation and chemical evolution.
 It is thought that the tidal forces mostly affect the Small Magellanic Cloud, since it has lower mass, and is less gravitationally bound.
 In contrast, ram pressure stripping mostly affects the Large Magellanic Cloud, because it has a larger reservoir of gas.
+The relative strengths of these stripping mechanisms can be tested chemically and through their dynamics.